Hanna-Hinn/Car-Rental/README.md

 # Car-Rental
-This is a Car Rental Project
+This is a Car Rental Project Website using React